Beliavsky/Fortran-code-on-GitHub/README.md

 [ForCAD](https://github.com/gha3mi/forcad): library for geometric modeling, supporting B-Spline, NURBS, Bezier, and Rational Bezier curves, surfaces, and volumes, by Seyed Ali Ghasemi

-[ForColormap](https://github.com/vmagnin/forcolormap): small colormap library independent of any graphical toolkit, by Vincent Magnin et al. It just converts a real value to RGB values, that can be used with any toolkit offering bitmap drawing..
+[ForColormap](https://github.com/vmagnin/forcolormap): small colormap library independent of any graphical toolkit, by Vincent Magnin et al. It just converts a real value to RGB values, that can be used with any toolkit offering bitmap drawing.

+[forIGES](https://github.com/rweed/forIGES): utilities for reading and writing a subset of the [IGES](https://en.wikipedia.org/wiki/IGES) CAD file entities described in the IGES 5.3 specification, by rweed.
+The focus of forIGES is on geometric entities such as NURBS curves and surfaces.

 [ForImage](https://github.com/gha3mi/forimage): library for working with image files ([PNM format](https://en.wikipedia.org/wiki/Netpbm)) and managing colors effectively, by Seyed Ali Ghasemi